CISI Insurance Policy Details

 • 90 day, $10,000 home country extension of benefits coverage for injuries that began while covered overseas

-The U.S. territories of Puerto Rico, U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and Guam, and the U.S. minor outlying islands will be treated as international locations for the purposes of CISI insurance.
+The U.S. territories of Puerto Rico, U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and Guam, and the U.S. minor outlying islands will be treated as international locations for the purposes of insurance.

-How to Use CISI
+How to Use Insurance and Services

 Frequently Asked Questions